Elaine Keenan (President)

 Yatin Dullabh (Treasurer)

 Yatin Dullabh is a qualified Chartered Accoutant and Certified Information Systems Auditor (CISA) with over 12 years of financial audit, IT audit and consulting experience.
-Highly accomplished Auditor Controls Consultant, and Accounting professional with a successful verifiable track record in coporate audit, IT audit, accounting, and business advisory services.
-He is well versed in performing controls gap analysis, and desgining business process adn system improvements.
+Highly accomplished Auditor Controls Consultant, and Accounting professional with a successful verifiable track record in corporate audit, IT audit, accounting, and business advisory services.
+He is well versed in performing controls gap analysis, and designing business process and system improvements.

 Sioban Karman has worked as a teacher for the York Region District School Board for 25 years.
 She has her Bachelor Degree in Education and Psychology.
 Sioban has her Special Education Specialist and attended both MSSL courses taught by Sally Shearman.
 She also had the privilege of working closely with Sally.
 She has spent the last 10 years as a Special Education Resource Teacher.
 Sioban has attended many of the conferences, teacher workshops and presentations offered by ONBIDA.
 She has helped with the Parent Education Group and has been involved with parent advocacy for the past six years.
 Sioban has two boys with dyslexia.